jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 …

 “We’ve got a calculation update on the losses.
 It’s north of 25 billion”

 “Holy shit.”

 “X is blowing up.
 Everybody’s saying roll back”

 “It’s not possible”

 “Can we call Vitalik?
 What if they roll back the ethereum and erase our transaction update”

 “It’ll never happen”

 “Judith… What’s the total value bridged from Eth?”

 “Let me see: Looks like 4 billion.”

 “Jesus.
 Okay.
 Everyone grab some coffee.
 It’s going to be a long night.
 What we’re about to do is something we said could never happen.
 Everybody take a minute.
 I’m gonna step outside.
 I need a cigarette.”

+Borinski walks out of the bedroom and down the hall.
+He slips a long pea coat over his pajamas, changes from his slippers into shoes, and walks out the font door.
 He walks out and flicks a lighter.

 “Here’s where things stand.
 25 billion was lost in the hack.
-It’s 5x the value that’s locked in the L1 bridge.
-What we’re about to do will be recorded in textbooks and studied for years to come.
-We’re going to roll back to a block that is prior to what’s currently recorded on the L1.
-The cascading impacts of this are something even I can’t totally wrap my head around.”
+Unfortunately, those transactions have already posted to the L1, and that's going to make this rollback complicated.
+The cascading impacts of this are something I'm still wrapping my head around.”

-That’s not possible.
-The state is already posted to the L1.

-It is possible.
+"We can't rollback anymore, right?"

+"We can."

-What do you mean?
-The bridge contract is immutable.
-The bridge contract on the L1 won’t let us update the state to an older block.
+"What do you mean?
+The bridge contract on the L1 is immutable.
+It won’t let us revert to an older block.
 You said it yourself.
-We can’t roll back once we post to the L1.
+We can’t roll back once we post to the L1."

-I know what I said, but we didn’t know the extent of the losses at the time.
-I said we can’t roll back, but we can.
-We can revert, it’s the L1 bridge that can’t.
-What were gonna have to do now is to hard fork away from the L1 bridge…
+"I know what I said, but that was before I knew the full extent of the losses.
+We can roll back, it's just going to be very painful, because the L1 bridge can't follow our path, and so we're going to have to fork away from the L1."

-Fork away?
-What do you mean?
+"Fork away?
+What do you mean?"

-What I mean is that the L1 bridge will have one view of the chain, which is not rolled back, and our sequencer is going to have a completely different view.
-A fork.
+"What I mean is that the L1 bridge will have one view of the chain, which is not rolled back, and our sequencer is going to have a completely different view... a fork.
 On our fork, we will perform the rollback.
-This fork will be completely disconnected from the L1 bridge.
+This fork will be completely disconnected from the L1 bridge."

-We can’t.
+"We can’t.
 We can’t fork away from the bridge.
 We’re a rollup.
 It’s in our whitepaper for christs sake.
 We’re an L2.
-Ethereum is the source of truth.
+Ethereum is the source of truth."

-I know what’s in the white-paper, Judith.
+"I know what’s in the white-paper, Judith.
 I wrote it.
 This isn’t up to us.
 The chain is a decentralized system.
 The social consensus gets to decide.
 We’re going to have to launch two sequencers.
 One sequencer will have the rollback, and one won’t.
-Social consensus will determine which chain is canonical, but based on the total losses we’re looking at, it’s clear that the rollback fork is going to preserve here.
+Social consensus will determine which chain is canonical, but based on the total losses we’re looking at, it’s clear that the rollback fork is going to preserve here."

-How do you know?
+"How do you know?"

-Because users chose the rollback fork in 2016 during the ethereum DAO hack, and the losses here are greater.
+"Because users chose the rollback fork in 2016 during the ethereum DAO hack, and the losses here are greater."

-There were no bridges back then.
+"There were no bridges back then.
 We can’t fork away from the bridge.
-The L1 is supposed to be the source of truth.
+The L1 is supposed to be the source of truth."

-This isn’t our call.
-I can’t make that any more clear.
+"This isn’t our call.
 Here’s what’s gonna happen if we don’t give the users a rollback option.
 Someone in the community is going to launch an alternate sequencer which has the rollback, and that rollback will become the canonical chain.
 We will loose control of our own chain and the rollback will still go through.
 Theres nothing we can do to stop the rollback.
 This is a decentralized system.
 Welcome to web3.

-Judy, call circle and loop them in.
+Judith, call circle and loop them in."

-Sorry.
-Loop them in on what?
+"Sorry.
+Loop them in on what?"

-There will be two versions of the chain now.
+"There will be two versions of the chain now.
 Users can’t redeem the same USDC on both chains.
 The USDC on the canonical chain will be backed up by circle.
-The USDC on the other fork will have no value.
+The USDC on the other fork will have no value."

 What about the L1 bridge?